DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 - [AppointmentTooltip](../reference/appointment-tooltip.md) - renders a tooltip with controls that manage the appointment
 - [AppointmentForm](../reference/appointment-form.md) - renders a form that allows a user to edit an appointment
 - [DragDropProvider](../reference/drag-drop-provider.md) - implements drag-and-drop editing
+- [ConfirmationDialog](../reference/confirmation-dialog.md) - renders a dialog that allows a user to confirm or cancel delete and cancel appointment actions.

 ## User Interaction